 Uncomplicate Every Transaction

+This above visual is the 3PL EDI process between the manufacturer, 3PL, and the wholesaler.
 Different industries utilize different transaction types.
 Cleo supports every document type for 3PLs.
 The most common EDI transactions between 3PLs and manufacturers are:

 856—Ship Notice Mandate